Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 > next to a crystal in its quadrant, you will end up in the same spot relative
 > to that crystal after both blows happen.
 >
-> Because of this, an alternative strategy is to stand diagonal of the vertical
+> Because of this, an alternative strategy is to next to the horizontal crystal
-> crystal on your side.
-It will have the same effect.
+> on your side.
+If you end up in the 1 quadrant, you will be blown to the safe
+> spot in the 2 quadrant.

 ![](./solve-bubble.png)
 {% endcollapse %}